Everyone deserves equitable access to events and community spaces.

 In addition to practicing engaged scholarship by providing low or no-cost autism-specific clinical services to rural Virginians, we offer our free Supporting Autism Friendly Environments (SAFE) Program, which cultivates inclusive spaces, enabling belonging and full participation.

-We need your help to hire a SAFE intern, who will offer local SAFE education and sensory friendly opportunities while gaining valuable, professional work experience in the field of neurodiversity.
+We need your help to hire a SAFE intern for a semester, who will offer free SAFE education and sensory friendly opportunities while gaining valuable, professional work experience in the field of neurodiversity.
+Donations can also be used to purchase fidget-toy giveaways and SAFE space supplies and support travel to SAFE outreach events.

 Background